 - (A) Decisions of the Administrative Officer.
-In accordance with 24 V.S.A. §4465, §4472, the applicant or any other interested person may appeal a decision or act of the Administrative Officer by filing a notice of appeal with the Secretary of the Development Review Board, or the Municipal Clerk if no Secretary has been elected, within 15 days of the date of such decision or act.
-In accordance with 24 V.S.A § 4465 to appeal a decision regarding an application to expand housing, shall require 20 interested parties to appeal. - (1) Pursuant to 24 V.S.A. §4468, the Development Review Board shall hold a public hearing on a notice of appeal within 60 days of its filing.
-The Board shall give public notice of the hearing under Section 9.6 (D) and mail a copy of the hearing notice to the appellant at least 15 days prior to the hearing date. - (2) A decision on appeal, to include written findings of fact, shall be rendered within 45 days after hearing completion, pursuant to 24 V.S.A. subchapter 11.
-The Development Review Board may reject an appeal without hearing and render a decision within 10 days of the filing of a notice of appeal, if the Board determines that the issues raised by the appellant have been decided in an earlier appeal or are based on substantially or materially the same facts, by or on behalf of the appellant.
+In accordance with the Act [§4465, §4472], the applicant or any other interested person may appeal a decision or act of the Administrative Officer by filing a notice of appeal with the Secretary of the Development Review Board, or the Municipal Clerk if no Secretary has been elected, within 15 days of the date of such decision or act. - (1) Pursuant to the Act [§4468], the Development Review Board shall hold a public hearing on a notice of appeal within 60 days of its filing.
+The Board shall give public notice of the hearing under Section 9.6 (D) and mail a copy of the hearing notice to the appellant at least 15 days prior to the hearing date.

+- (2) A decision on appeal, to include written findings of fact, shall be rendered within 45 days after hearing completion, pursuant to the Act [§4464].
+Development Review Board may reject an appeal without hearing and render a decision within 10 days of the filing of a notice of appeal, if the Board determines that the issues raised by the appellant have been decided in an earlier appeal or are based on substantially or materially the same facts, by or on behalf of the appellant.
 Copies of the decision shall be mailed to the appellant and hearing participants and filed with the Administrative Officer and Municipal Clerk. - (B) Decisions of the Development Review Board.
-Any interested person may appeal a decision of the Development Review Board within 30 days of such decision to the Vermont Environmental Court, in accordance with 24 V.S.A. §4471, §4472, §4471.
-Notice of the appeal shall be filed by certified mail with fees to the Environmental Court and by mailing a copy to the Administrative
+Any interested person may appeal a decision of the Development Review Board within 30 days of such decision to the Vermont Environmental Court, in accordance with